MONOTHEISM AND THE MYSTERY OF THE TRIUNE GOD

 6. The two processions within the Trinity are the source of the two Trinitarian “missions” made manifest in redemption.
 First, the Father’s begetting the Son is the source for the Father’s sending of the Son for our salvation.
 Second, the procession of the Holy Spirit by the Father and the Son is the source for the sending of the Holy Spirit by the Father and the Son to the Apostles and to the Church in order that the grace and truth of Christ might be manifest throughout the world.
 By these two missions God continually renews the whole of creation.

-7. The two missions of the Trinity reveal that we do not simply have one relationship with God; we have a three-fold relationship with Him as St. Paul expressed in Ephesians 1:9-10: He has let us know the mystery of his purpose, according to his good pleasure which he determined beforehand in Christ, for him to act upon when the times had run their course: that He would bring everything together under Christ, as head, everything in the heavens and everything on earth.
+7. The related missions of the Trinity reveal that we do not simply have one relationship with God; we have a three-fold relationship with Him as St. Paul expressed in Ephesians 1:9-10: He has let us know the mystery of his purpose, according to his good pleasure which he determined beforehand in Christ, for him to act upon when the times had run their course: that He would bring everything together under Christ, as head, everything in the heavens and everything on earth.
 By the power of the Holy Spirit, we share in the Sonship of Jesus Christ, and so have become sons and daughters of God the Father, whose plan to bring all things in heaven and on earth into union with himself is revealed and initiated by the Son and brought to completion in the Holy Spirit.

 Endnotes: